-Study-centric data is only available for the reviews that enter the pilot.
-If you are interested in learning more about the pilot and how to join, please contact email@example.com.
+Study-centric data is not available by default for Cochrane reviews.
+If you are interested in learning more about study-centric data and how to start using it, please contact firstname.lastname@example.org.

 This page gives an overview of the differences between study-centric data analyses and custom input analyses.
 It also presents pros and cons of both approaches.

 The main difference is:

 - In a custom-input analysis the study result data is entered and stored in the analysis data table.
 This is the traditional analysis type done in Review Manager 5.

 - In a study-centric data analysis the meta-analysis presented in the forest plot is pulled together from result data entered and stored in the included study.
 We call this structure 'study-centric data structure'.

 - Choosing to use study-centric data analyses in the review help authors think more systematically about how to structure their analysis earlier in the process.

 - Enables a future Covidence integration that supports updates.

 - For sensitivity analyses where data is reused, study-centric data structure reduces the time to generate analyses and reduces the risk of data entry errors.

 - Long term, study-centric data structure will allow introduction of new statistical methods.